DinujayaSupun/DinujayaSupun/README.md

 # Hi there 👋, I'm Dinujaya

 🚀 Aspiring **Data Scientist** |🎓 IT Undergraduate at SLIIT (Specializing in Data Science)
-💡 Passionate about **AI, Machine Learning, and Data-driven solutions**
+💡 Passionate about **Software developing, AI, Machine Learning, and Data-driven solutions**
 🌍 From Sri Lanka 🇱🇰

 ---